-Jake Sorgen is a music-maker and poet currently based in Chicago.
+Jake Sorgen is a music-maker, performer, and poet currently based in Chicago.

 “Jake Sorgen’s languid, lugubrious voice, haunted by burble of whispering voices in the head, lit by backdrop of compassionately strummed acoustic guitar, tear drop steel, lyrical strings and river deep bass; occasionally straying to stranger, convoluted musical places; is illuminated by ruminative instrumentation, almost improvisational jazz and magnetically mesmeric, meandering, swaying half spoken vocal…impossible to put down.“– Chumki Banerjee, Mudkiss Magazine

-Jake was named the 2018 “Maverick Prodigy” Composer by the Maverick Concert Hall in New York and was awarded a 2020 Composer’s Fellowship by the Vermont College of Fine Arts.
-He holds a BA from Emerson College and is a current MFA candidate in Music Composition at the Vermont College of Fine Arts where he studies with Carla Kihlstedt, Roger Zahab, and Michael Early.
+Jake holds a BA from Emerson College and an MFA in Music Composition at the Vermont College of Fine Arts where he studied with Carla Kihlstedt, Roger Zahab, and Michael Early.

 “[Jake Sorgen] creates music—and often performs it live—that lends an incalculable depth to our experience of [The Rogue Theatre’s] shows”– Tucson Weekly